wein.plus

 Refosco

-According to a hypothesis that can no longer be verified but is unlikely, the ancient red wine Pucinum, already mentioned by Pliny the Elder (23-79), was pressed from a grape variety called Refosco ( Refoschin, Refošk, Rifòsc, Rifosco) or an ancestor.
-The first confirmed mention of a grape variety called Refosco was on 6 June 1409, when a document mentions a banquet in honour of Pope Gregory XII.
-(1335-1417) with the following wines served: Marzemino from Gradiscutta, Ramandolo from Torlano, Ribolla from Rosazzo, Verduzzo from Faedis and Refosco from Albana.
-Varieties under the name Refosco were subsequently often mentioned in northern Italy (especially Friuli) and Slovenia, but the identity is uncertain.
-It is understood to be a group of partly related mostly red grape varieties:
+According to an unverifiable hypothesis, the ancient red wine Pucinum, already mentioned by Pliny the Elder (23-79), was pressed from a grape variety called Refosco (Refoschin, Refošk, Rifòsc, Rifosco) or an ancestor.
+The first confirmed mention of a variety called Refosco dates back to 6 June 1409, when a document reports a banquet in honour of Pope Gregory XII (1335-1417) with the following wines served: Marzemino from Gradiscutta, Ramandolo from Torlano, Ribolla from Rosazzo, Verduzzo from Faedis and Refosco from Albana.

 Voices of our members